 Stronger light sources may be needed if you are traveling on foot when an emergency strikes.
 A headlamp remains a great choice for its practical usability and hands-free nature.
 If you need to assist someone who’s had an accident, you will be able to do so with the use of both of your hands.

-A lantern can be a good way to ensure a small to medium sized area is well lit for a short period of time.
+A camping lantern can be a good way to ensure a small to medium sized area is well lit for a short period of time.
 This can help in assessing emergency situations, and when traveling on rocky terrain at night.
-Lanterns can be fueled by oil, battery or solar powered.
+Lanterns can be fueled by oil or battery, or function as a solar camping lantern.
 When choosing the best option for your kit, be sure to consider the weight, cost and usability of each type of lantern.
 For example, if you’re hiking for the majority of your outing, a lighter lantern would be more practical.

 Food and Water